Welcome to the Solano County Law Library.

 Here is also a listing of Nolo Press titles available for use at the following Solano County Library branches:

-Equipment (Photocopies and Printouts: 25¢ per page)
+Equipment (Photocopies and Printouts: 25¢ per page - cash only)

 6 public computers with printers attached (all provide internet access); not reservable.

 Dissomaster terminal—allows customers to calculate child or spousal support.
 Printouts are free at this terminal only.

 Customers may use the Hall of Justice elevators to reach our library.
 The Branch has an adaptive keyboard and optical trackball available.
 We possess magnifying tools, and some reading glasses.
 Please ask library staff for more information.

 Solano County Law Library subscribes to several databases, making the attainment of legal information cost-effective for legal professionals and the public.
 All the databases below are free to use when visiting the Law Library.

 CEB OnLAW—provides electronic access to Continuing Education of the Bar (CEB) titles; chapters from over 140 books (Available only at Solano County Law Library)

 Legal Information Reference Center (NOLO Press)—Access 100+ Nolo Press titles online.
 Subject matter includes family law, real estate law, and other legal topics.
 You can download and email chapters and forms at no cost.
 (Available at Solano County Law Library and Solano County Library)

 LexisNexis—contains California and federal case/statutory laws; access to more than 200 form templates.
 (Available only at Solano County Law Library)